liza-kl/liza-kl/README.md

 ## I'm a CS-Student, Frontend Lover & passionate Climber 🧗🏻

-- I'm currently working on PlantsHub
+- ⭐️ Currently working on PlantsHub
 - 🐝 Focusing on Angular & React
 - 🏈 Goals for 2020: Working on PlantsHub, make some cool stuff with React